iv461/norm_constrained_qp_solver/README.md

 \end{equation}
 ```

 where $\mathbf{A}$ is a symmetric matrix (does not need to be positive definite) and $s$ is a parameter.
 This problem is also known as the Trust-Region Subproblem (TRS).

-The solver is optimized for small, fixed-sized matrices.
+We implement two methods: One optimized for small, fixed-sized matrices based eigen-decomposition with subsequent root-finding [1].
-It is based on eigen-decomposition with subsequent root-finding.
+The second method is a matrix-free method for large and possibly sparse problems [2].

 # Dependencies